xdmushui/partner-center-sdk/develop/confirm-customer-consent.md

 ## .NET (version 1.9 - 1.13)

-To confirm or re-confirm that a customer has accepted the Microsoft Cloud Agreement:
+To confirm or re-confirm that a customer has accepted the Microsoft Customer Agreement:

-1. Retrieve the agreement metadata for the Microsoft Cloud Agreement.
-See [Get agreement metadata for Microsoft Cloud Agreement](get-agreement-metadata.md) for details.
-This step is required to obtain the **TemplateId** of the Microsoft Cloud Agreement.
+1. Retrieve the agreement metadata for the Microsoft Customer Agreement.
+See [Get agreement metadata for Microsoft Customer Agreement](get-agreement-metadata.md) for details.
+This step is required to obtain the **TemplateId** of the Microsoft Customer Agreement.

     ```csharp
     /// IAggregatePartner partnerOperations;